 15 Weird and Crazy Laws Around the World

 Occasionally laws are based on cultures that can leave visitors confused.
-And sometimes you’ll you’ll encounter some of the strangest laws that seem like such common sense you can’t believe they even had to be written down.
+And sometimes you’ll encounter some of the strangest laws that seem like such common sense you can’t believe they even had to be written down.

 Top 15 Weird and Crazy Laws in the World